-Grandview School Authority has one school, Grandview School, with four classrooms.
-The classes are mixed groupings of children with different exceptionalities and those with a wide range of speech and communication needs.
-For the 2024-2025 school year the enrollment is 58 students.
+Grandview School Authority has one school, Grandview School, with six classrooms.
+The classes are mixed groups of children with different exceptionalities and those with a wide range of speech and communication needs.
+For the 2025-2026 school year the enrollment is 63 students.
 There is a sliding scale of pupil-teacher ratio.
 The students enrolled each year usually range from 1st year Kindergarten to Grade One age.
-Frequently, students with speech and communication needs need occupational therapy for fine motor and visual motor difficulties become apparent during the year.
+Frequently, students with speech and communication needs require occupational therapy for fine motor and/or visual motor difficulties which become apparent during the year.